Clicky

 Exceptions to the rules

-If you pay for both UK and overseas medical treatment via your company, only the overseas part will be exempt from benefit in kind charges.
+If you pay for both UK and overseas medical treatment via your company, only the overseas part is exempt from benefit-in-kind charges.

 As ever, you should check with your accountant if you have any expense-related questions.